ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 ```

 ##### Option 2: Build locally
-The following technique assumes you have a machine with the required Ubuntu OS prerequisite of OpenROAD an CircuitOps.
+The following technique assumes you have a machine with the required Ubuntu OS prerequisite of OpenROAD and CircuitOps.

 Install dependencies for OpenROAD:
 ```